MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-site-copilot.md

 1. Copilot generates more pages that could be used in the site based on the description.
 You can one or more pages and select **Done** to complete the site creation.

-Site creation may take a few minutes.
-When finished, you'll be re-directed to the site opened in the [design studio](use-design-studio.md) that you can customize further.
+Site creation can take a few minutes.
+When finished, you're redirected to the site opened in the [design studio](use-design-studio.md) that you can customize further.

 >[!NOTE]
 > - If the enhanced data model is disabled, Copilot for site creation is also disabled.
 Be sure to enable the [Enhanced data model](../admin/enhanced-data-model.md).